dokester/BayesicFitting/docs/manual.md

 the input.
 The result can be a single value (0, 1 or whatever) or the result of another **Model** with known parameters or even a table.

-The **ConstantModel** has no parameters and strictly speaken, it can not be fitted.
+The **ConstantModel** has no parameters and strictly speaking, it can not be fitted.
 It states that the the data, except for the constant form, is mere noise.
 It might seem a useless class, but it can be interesting in model comparison.
 E.g. to decide whether some feature is present or not.